Related Conditions & Treatments

 Your healthcare provider will recommend a blood pressure goal for you.
 This will be based on your own unique circumstances.

 What are the symptoms of high blood pressure?

 Symptoms can be different for each person.
-Often people with high blood pressure don't have symptoms you can see.
+Usually people with high blood pressure don't have symptoms.
 If your blood pressure is very high, you may have these symptoms:

 The symptoms of high blood pressure may look like other health conditions or problems.
 Always talk with your healthcare provider for a diagnosis.

 These tips can help prevent high blood pressure: